leopardracer/shardeum/CONTRIBUTING.md

-# Contrubution guide
+# Contribution guide
 This is a contribution guide for this repository.
 Recommend to read this before working on the project.

 # Branch Organization

-- This repo has two long running branch, `main` and `dev`.
+- This repo has two long-running branch, `main` and `dev`.
 - The two branch are protected.
 - All new branch must be on top of or fork from developement branch `dev`.
-- All branches submiting to development branch must be tested.
+- All branches submitting to development branch must be tested.

 This repo try to keep a clean single straight git history line.